 The game is quiet for the most part, relying mostly on ambient sounds and Ayo’s grunts when applicable.
 The background music plays softly in the background, peacefully existing there until you decide to notice it.
 It’s there to help you settle into the stage and focus on the task at hand.
 More often than not, you’ll end up paying more attention to Ayo’s footsteps and other sound effects.

 Acquired magical skills are also tastefully designed.
-They’re never flashy and they’re discreet enough to give you a hint of what you’re using.
-These skills are based on various animals, and the way Inkline handled their presentation from discovery to acquisition is simply superb.
+They’re never flashy, and they’re discreet enough to give you a hint of what you’re using.
+These skills are based on various animals, and the way Inkline handled their presentation from discovery to acquisition is superb.

 A tale that must end.

-After a boss “fight” that starts as sudden as it ends, it’s time for Ayo to finally go home.
-The sequence of Ayo going home to the heat of the desert while carrying a container full of water is an interesting one.
-It’s not that hard to make it through, and once you do you’ll see familiar faces celebrating for her return.
+After a boss “fight” that starts as sudden as it ends, it’s time for Ayo to go home finally.
+The sequence of Ayo going home through the desert heat while carrying a container full of water is an interesting one.
+It’s not that hard to make it through, and once you do, you’ll see familiar faces celebrating for her return.